Mental Health & Quitting: Depression, Anxiety, and Recovery

 Warning Signs That You Need Professional Help

-Contact your doctor, therapist, or a crisis service if you experience:
+Contact your doctor, therapist, or a crisis service if you experience any of the following:

 If you are experiencing suicidal thoughts, please reach out immediately: